Martin Noth

-Martin Noth (3 August 1902 – 30 May 1968) was a German scholar of the Hebrew Bible who specialized in the pre-Exilic history of the Hebrews and promoted the hypothesis that the Israelite tribes in the immediate period after the settlement in Canaan were organised as a group of twelve tribes arranged around a central sanctuary on the lines of the later Greek and Italian amphictyonies.
-With Gerhard von Rad he pioneered the traditional-historical approach to biblical studies, emphasising the role of oral traditions in the formation of the biblical texts.
+Martin Noth (3 August 1902 – 30 May 1968) was a German scholar of the Hebrew Bible who specialized in the pre-Exilic history of the Hebrews and promoted the hypothesis that the Israelite tribes in the immediate period after the settlement in Canaan were organised as a group of twelve tribes arranged around a central sanctuary along the lines of the later Greek and Italian amphictyonies.
+With Gerhard von Rad he also pioneered the traditional-historical approach to biblical studies, emphasising the role of oral traditions in the formation of the biblical texts.

 Life

 Noth was born in Dresden, Kingdom of Saxony.
 He studied at the universities of Erlangen, Rostock, and Leipzig and taught at Greifswald and Königsberg.

 From 1939 to 1941 and 1943–45, Noth served as a German soldier during World War II.
 After the war he taught at Bonn, Göttingen, Tübingen, Hamburg, and University of Basel.
 He died during an expedition in the Negev, Israel.